-Supplies: Along with writing utensils and lined notebook paper, you will need a scientific calculator and a small supply of graph paper.
+Supplies: As a reminder, there is no text book for this course.
+You will need writing utinsils (preferably pencils), lined notebook paper, a binder (for organizing purposes) a scientific calculator.
 Calculators on cell phones, TI-89, TI-92, or TI-Inspire calculators, or any other electronic devices will not be allowed during testing without permission from the instructor.
 Make certain you have access to a scanner or scanning app such as CamScanner, Scannable, OneDrive, etc. in order to scan your assignments/quizzes and submit them through Blackboard.